Nucleus and Postperihelion Activity of Interstellar Object 3I/ATLAS Observed by Hubble Space Telescope: Discussion

 \subsection{Nucleus Size Inferred from Nongravitational Effect}

-The nongravitational effect of 3I allowed us to estimate its nucleus size from an independent approach, which in turn can be compared with the results derived from our HST observations.
-The \href{https://ssd.jpl.nasa.gov/tools/sbdb_lookup.html#/?sstr=3i}{orbital solution} of 3I by JPL Horizons demonstrates a statistically significant detection of a nongravitational effect, presumably due to anisotropic mass loss from the object.
-Using an inverse square law for the nongravitational force model, i.e. $g_{\rm NG} \propto r_{\rm H}^{-2}$, the solution yields the radial, transverse, and normal (RTN) components of the nongravitational parameters, originally defined by \citet{1973AJ.....78..211M}, to be $A_{1} = \left(+4.5 \pm 0.1 \right) \times 10^{-8}$ au day$^{-2}$, $A_{2} = \left(+1.7 \pm 0.1 \right) \times 10^{-8}$ au day$^{-2}$, and $A_{3} = \left(-6.0 \pm 0.3 \right) \times 10^{-9}$ au day$^{-2}$, respectively.\footnote{Retrieved on 26 January 2026.} Based on the law of conservation of momentum and assuming a spherical nucleus, the nucleus radius can be inferred from the nongravitational effect and the outgassing mass loss using the formulation by \citet{2020AJ....160...92H}:
+The nongravitational acceleration of 3I enables an independent estimate of its nucleus size, which can then be compared with the results derived from our HST observations.
+The \href{https://ssd.jpl.nasa.gov/tools/sbdb_lookup.html#/?sstr=3i}{orbital solution} of 3I by JPL Horizons demonstrates a statistically significant detection of nongravitational accelerations, presumably due to anisotropic mass loss.
+Adopting an inverse-square law for the nongravitational force model, i.e. $g_{\rm NG} \propto r_{\rm H}^{-2}$, the solution yields the radial, transverse, and normal (RTN) components of the nongravitational parameters, originally defined by \citet{1973AJ.....78..211M}, to be $A_{1} = \left(+4.5 \pm 0.1 \right) \times 10^{-8}$ au day$^{-2}$, $A_{2} = \left(+1.7 \pm 0.1 \right) \times 10^{-8}$ au day$^{-2}$, and $A_{3} = \left(-6.0 \pm 0.2 \right) \times 10^{-9}$ au day$^{-2}$, respectively.
+These components all exhibit a significance of $\ga\!10 \sigma$.\footnote{Retrieved on 5 February 2026.} Based on the conservation of momentum and assuming a spherical nucleus, the nucleus radius can be inferred from the nongravitational effect and the outgassing mass-loss rate using the formulation by \citet{2020AJ....160...92H}:

 Here $\kappa$ is the collimation coefficient of activity, with a lower bound of 0 indicating an isotropic scenario and an upper bound of 1 corresponding to perfectly collimated outgassing, $\mathscr{U}_{\rm gas}$ is the relative molecular mass of the dominant outgassing substance, $\mathfrak{m}_{\rm u} = 1.66 \times 10^{-27}$ kg is the atomic mass constant, $\rho_{\rm n} = 0.5$ g cm$^{-3}$ is the assumed bulk density of the nucleus \citep[][and citations therein]{2019SSRv..215...29G}, $Q_{\rm gas}$ and $v_{\rm gas}$ are, respectively, the molecular production rate and the outflow speed of the dominant outgassing substance.
 The three terms inside the parentheses in Equation \eqref{eq:Rnuc_NG} are functions of heliocentric distance, while the others are constants or treated as such for simplicity.